-Mission Viejo Employment Law Overview
+Mission Viejo Employment Law Attorney

 Employment law is the area of law that governs employee-employer relationships.
 There are laws that cover when you can be fired, how much your employer has to pay you, and who can be held liable for certain types of employment law claims.
 It’s a good idea to familiarize yourself with as many employment law concepts as possible so you can make sure you’re being treated fairly and legally.